-What Can a Handyman Do in Tupelo, Mississippi?
+What Can a Handyman Do Without a License in Tupelo, Mississippi?

 In Tupelo (Lee County), Mississippi does not have a broad “handyman license,” but the state DOES license contractors for commercial work above a dollar threshold and requires separate state trade licenses for plumbing, electrical, and HVAC.
 A handyman can usually perform small, non-structural repairs without a state contractor license, but city business licensing (privilege license) and permits can still apply.
 Mississippi’s key state contractor threshold is $50,000 for commercial work (labor + materials).